 Load the sliced file into your printer:

-- Per FDM: Use a 0.4mm nozzle (smaller nozzles, like 0.25mm, create finer holes but take longer).
+- For FDM: Use a 0.4mm nozzle (smaller nozzles, like 0.25mm, create finer holes but take longer).

 Most multi-hole prototypes work without extra steps, but these improve quality:

-- Sfacciato: Use a small file to smooth hole edges (removes plastic/resin “strings” from printing).
+- Sbavatura: Use a small file to smooth hole edges (removes plastic/resin “strings” from printing).

-- Lucidare: For functional holes (PER ESEMPIO., fluid flow), sand with 400-grit sandpaper to reduce friction.
+- Lucidatura: For functional holes (per esempio., fluid flow), sand with 400-grit sandpaper to reduce friction.

 3D Printed Multi-Hole Prototypes: Materiale & Printer Comparison